-Here's how to back up your Switch save data to the cloud — just in case...
+Here's how to back up your Switch save data to the cloud — just in case

-Now that Nintendo Switch firmware version 6.0.0 has been released alongside the Nintendo Switch Online service, Switch users can access cloud-saves.
-While some may prefer to back up saves locally on the console or a microSD card, saving to the cloud might be safer if you're worried about something happening to your Switch or local storage.
+Ever since the Nintendo Switch firmware version 6.0.0 was released alongside the Nintendo Switch Online service, Switch users can access cloud-saves.
+While some may prefer to back up saves locally on the console or a microSD card, saving to the cloud might be safer if you're worried about something happening to your Nintendo Switch or local storage.
 With cloud storage now available, you don't have to worry about losing that Zelda game you dedicated so many hours to.

 Here's how to make sure you don't lose those save games.